 - Level 1 Unadjusted quoted prices in active markets for identical asset or liabilities ('quoted prices'); - Level 2 Inputs (other than quoted prices in active markets for identical assets or liabilities) that are directly or indirectly observable for the asset or liability ('observable inputs'); or - Level 3 Inputs that are not based on observable market data ('unobservable inputs').

-All of the company's financial assets and liabilities measured at fair value are measured using level 3 valuations in both the year ended 31 December 2021 and the year ended 31 December 2020.
+All of the company's financial assets and liabilities measured at fair value are measured using level 3 valuations in both the year ended 31 December 2021.